 Like many other compounds from psychoactive plants and animals, 5-MeO-DMT is generally considered a toxin.
-Death and paralysis are common among dogs and other animals who eat the Colorado River toad; this particular species is actually responsible for the majority of amphibian-based poisonings among pets.
+Death and paralysis are common among dogs and other animals who eat the Colorado River toad, which produces its venom to deter predators.
+This particular species is actually responsible for the majority of amphibian-based poisonings among pets.
 But that being said, humans are certainly different than dogs and cats.

 Prohibition presents another risk inherent in psychedelics like 5-MeO-DMT.
 In Mexico, centers like Crossroads Treatment Center distribute the psychedelic under expert and medical supervision.
 But those buying illicitly in the United States, Europe, China, and elsewhere face considerable risk when buying off of the black market.
 The biggest problem?
 Knowing that you’re actually getting what you believe you’ve purchased.
 While it can be difficult, it is of the utmost importance to vet your source as much as possible.
 For the sake of harm reduction, it’s important to compare what you’ve purchased with images available on the internet and to ask the provider if they themselves have tested on themselves the same batch of what they’re selling.

 Bottom line?
 It’s important to follow the golden rule of psychedelics: Start low, go slow, test first.